Responses to the COVID-19 pandemic in April 2020: 11 April

 In Iran, "low risk" businesses in most parts of the country except Tehran are allowed to reopen.
 However, President Hassan Rouhani urged Iranians to comply with social distancing and other health protocols.

 12 April

-The Egyptian Government postpones its bid to sell its stake in the state owned Banque de Caire due to the spread of the coronavirus.
+The Egyptian Government postpones its bid to sell its stake in the state owned Banque du Caire due to the spread of the coronavirus.

 The Jordanian Government extends a month-long lockdown until the end of April.

 Saudi Arabia orders an extension of the country's curfew until further notice.

 United Arab Emirates airliner Etihad Airways announces that it will operate special flights to Brussels, Dublin, London, Tokyo and Zurich between 14 and 22 April.
 This was in response to the UAE government stating that it would allow a number of limited outbound flights for those wishing to leave the country.

 The Organization of the Petroleum Exporting Countries, Russia and several oil producing countries agree to reduce output by 9.7 million barrels per day (roughly 10%) in order to support oil prices amid the COVID-19 pandemic.